monome/docs/whitewhale/index.md

 #### WARNING: monome modules require high +5v current

 Please make certain to check your case’s +5v power supply capacity.
-If it is underpowered (<600mA), or highly taxed, our [SWITCH](http://monome.org/modular/) is required.
-Available very affordably from our [retailers](http://monome.org/order/).
+If it is underpowered (<600mA), or highly taxed, our [Switch](/docs/switch) is required.

 ## Introduction